Middle East War: Revisiting the Professor’s Predictions

 Passig’s war predictions are partly based on researching historic cycles and calculating the frequency of global, regional and local wars.
 He discovered that all three cycles converge around the year 2020, with Israel getting involved in a war with regional and global implications.

-Israel has been inching toward a large war for the past few years.
+Israel has been inching toward a large war for several years.
 Back in 2019, Prime Minister Benjamin Netanyahu told senior officers that the IDF must prepare to fight on multiple fronts.
 A year later, the army held its largest war exercise in years with a focus on the northern front.

 Israel continued to wage a hard-hitting bombing campaign to stop Iran’s military buildup in Syria, while keeping a close watch on Tehran’s nuclear project.
 As the friction grew, so did the likelihood of an all-out war.